spatstat/spatstat/README.md

 However, messages from `R` about the installation and loading of the package will now show that `spatstat` consists of several pieces.
-Currently there are three pieces:
+Currently there are four pieces:

   - `spatstat`: contains the main functionality of the `spatstat` family.